Grammarly online | Voice Change, Active and Passive Voice

 So, now we must have all the knowledge to make changes in the sentence with Active and Passive Voice Rules for all occasions.
 A set of exercises and examples of Active and Passive Voice will help you clear the basics and pass the competition successfully.

-every topic is important.
-If you find the information useful and worth sharing, you should share it with your friends.
+Every topic is essential.
+If you find the information valuable and worth sharing, you should share it with your friends.